yeraydiazdiaz/st4-pyls/README.md

 `command` settings, in a terminal `tail` the log to gain insight on the possible problems.
 The server restarts on changes to the configuration, but sometimes you may need to restart Sublime Text.

+"pyls exited with exit code 1", I haven't been able to find logs to help in these situations but try:

+- Double checking paths in the LSP configuration, a non-existing path in log-file will cause this error.
+- Removing the LSP configuration from your project settings.

 ## Projects and docs